user04f8/registration-magic/README.md

   - Ability to send requests from backend to Student Link to make the registration requests
   - Storing all SelectIt IDs for every course
     - web scraping
+    - ** can scrape from value token of the input tag defining the checkbox TL;DR use the checkbox to get SelectIt info **
 - (Firebase database, or MongoDB -- can decide later for storing user data through authentication)